MiguelValor/screen/README.md

 (whispers)
 You've made a mistake, Anna.
 You should have stayed out of my way.
 Dr. Caldwell picks up the phone again, dialing a number.
 As she waits for the person on the other end to pick up, she leans back in her chair, her eyes filled with determination and malice.

-Checklist

-Here's a comparison of the checklist with the scenes you have written so far:
-1. Introduce the protagonist (Anna) and the main setting.
-    * Completed in Scene 1, where Anna is introduced in her apartment and experiences her emotional abilities.
-2. Establish the protagonist's ordinary world.
-    * Completed in Scene 1, where Anna's ordinary world is shown through her life as an artist and her relationship with her sister Lily.
-3. Introduce the protagonist's emotional conflict.
-    * Completed in Scene 1, where Anna struggles with her newfound emotional abilities and their impact on her life.
-4. Introduce the inciting incident or event that disrupts the protagonist's world.
-    * Completed in Scene 2, where Anna's emotional abilities are triggered during Lily's art exhibition.
-5. Introduce the antagonist (Dr. Caldwell).
-    * Completed in Scene 4, where Dr. Caldwell is introduced as Anna's therapist who is secretly manipulating her emotions.
-6. Create a bond between the protagonist and the antagonist.
-    * Completed in Scene 4, where Anna begins to trust Dr. Caldwell as her therapist, unaware of her ulterior motives.
-7. Introduce the protagonist's allies (James and Detective Turner).
-    * James is introduced in Scene 5, as Anna's best friend who helps her investigate Dr. Caldwell.
-    * Detective Turner is introduced in Scene 7, as a potential ally in Anna's quest to expose Dr. Caldwell.
-8. Create conflict or tension between the protagonist and the antagonist.
-    * Completed in Scene 6, where Anna and James uncover unsettling information about Dr. Caldwell's past and decide to investigate her further.
-9. Establish the protagonist's goal or objective.
-    * Completed in Scene 6, where Anna decides to expose Dr. Caldwell and save herself and others from her manipulation.
-10. Begin the build-up towards the climax.
-    * In progress in Scene 8, where Dr. Caldwell becomes aware of Anna's suspicions and decides to "take care of it."
-    *
-Here is a summary of the scenes you've written so far:
-1. Anna works on a painting in her apartment, reflecting her emotions.
-She receives a phone call inviting her to an art gallery opening.
-2. Anna arrives at the art gallery, feeling out of place and overwhelmed.
-She experiences a surge of emotions from the people around her.
-3. Struggling to cope with the intense emotions, Anna inadvertently influences the emotions of someone nearby, realizing her newfound ability.
-4. Anna confides in her sister, Lily, about her strange experience.
-Lily encourages Anna to explore her powers and find answers.
-5. Anna researches her abilities online and stumbles upon a support group for people with unique abilities.
-She decides to attend the next meeting.
-6. Anna attends the support group and meets James, a fellow artist.
-They bond over their shared experiences and unique abilities.
-7. Anna and James discuss the possibility of a larger conspiracy surrounding their powers.
-They agree to work together to investigate the source of their abilities.
-8. Anna and James research Dr. Laura Caldwell, a psychologist with connections to the support group.
-They discover a pattern of patients with unique abilities, all linked to Dr. Caldwell.
-9. Anna struggles with her powers, accidentally causing emotional distress to a stranger.
-She becomes more determined to find answers and control her abilities.
-Here is a checklist of the scenes you've completed so far:
-* Scene 1: Anna works on a painting in her apartment
-* Scene 2: Anna arrives at the art gallery
-* Scene 3: Anna struggles with her newfound ability at the gallery
-* Scene 4: Anna confides in her sister, Lily
-* Scene 5: Anna discovers an online support group and decides to attend
-* Scene 6: Anna attends the support group and meets James
-* Scene 7: Anna and James discuss a possible conspiracy
-* Scene 8: Anna and James research Dr. Caldwell
-* Scene 9: Anna accidentally causes emotional distress to a stranger The rest of the scenes in the Act 1 outline have not been written out yet:
-* Scene 10: Anna shares her findings with Lily
-* Scene 11: Anna, James, and Lily devise a plan to infiltrate Dr. Caldwell's office
-* Scene 12: Anna and James attend Dr. Caldwell's lecture
-* Scene 13: Anna experiences a vivid nightmare
-* Scene 14: The group breaks into Dr. Caldwell's office and finds incriminating evidence
-* Scene 15: The group escapes, regroups, and decides to continue their investigation into Act 2

 Act ONE